Shopify/polaris/polaris.shopify.com/content/components/progress-bar.md

   - progress bar
   - loading
 examples:
-  - fileName: default.tsx
+  - fileName: progress-bar-default.tsx
     title: Default
     description: >-
       Use this component to visually represent the completion of a task or operation.
-  - fileName: small-progress-bar.tsx
+  - fileName: progress-bar-small.tsx
     title: Small progress bar
     description: >-
       Use the size option when you need to increase or decrease the visual weight of the progress bar.
-  - fileName: colored-progress-bars.tsx
+  - fileName: progress-bar-colored.tsx
     title: Colored progress bars
     description: >-
       Use the color option when you need to blend the progress bar in a context that calls for it, such as a progress toward success or where it’s the primary focus.
-  - fileName: non-animated-progress-bar.tsx
+  - fileName: progress-bar-non-animated.tsx
     title: Non-animated progress bar
     description: Use the animated prop when you want to show a static progress bar.
 ---